LIYUNG/TaiGerPortalService/README.md

 ```

 ```
-brew service start monodb-community@4.4 # start the mongodb as a service
+brew services start mongodb-community@4.4 # start the mongodb as a service
 ```

 **Create Key and Pem file**